 After years of work collecting data and closely monitoring released individuals, we were able to present the findings of the Trial to the Scottish Government, who made the decision in 2016 to recognise the Eurasian beaver as a native species.
 This was followed in May 2019 by the news that the Scottish Government was granting beavers legal status as a European Protected Species.

-Over the past three years, the project has primarily focussed on reinforcing the population released during the Trial with beavers from the Tayside population, which have different genetic stock.
+From 2017 - 2020, the project primarily focussed on reinforcing the population released during the Trial with beavers from the Tayside population, which have different genetic stock.

-Exciting data gathered from the survey period in autumn 2019 confirmed that beavers relocated from Tayside are successfully breeding in Knapdale and several kits have been born.
+Exciting data gathered from the autumn 2019 survey period confirmed that beavers relocated from Tayside are successfully breeding in Knapdale and several kits have been born.
 This is fantastic news for Scotland’s hopes for a wilder future, as beavers are ecosystem engineers, positively impacting the environmental resilience of waterways, wetlands and woodlands, and boosting biodiversity by creating habitats for numerous other species.

 We’re very proud to be part of the first ever successful reintroduction of a mammal to the UK, a milestone achievement that was only possible thanks to a wider collaborative effort and the hard work of many different people.